610th Security Forces Squadron

-The 610th Security Forces Squadron (610 SFS) is a United States Air Force Reserve unit located at the Naval Air Station JRB Fort Worth.
-The unit is unique as it does not serve a law enforcement purpose on the base, but instead focuses on combat readiness.
+The 610th Security Forces Squadron (610 SFS) was a United States Air Force Reserve unit located at the Naval Air Station JRB Fort Worth.
+The unit was unique as it did not serve a law enforcement purpose on the base, but instead focuses on combat readiness.
 The unit was originally designated AFRES Ground Combat Readiness Center and was re-designated 610 SFS in November 1995.
-The 610th SFS has officially shut its doors on 1 October 2015, due to the federal budget for FY 2016.
-Most of the traditional reservists merged with the 301st Security Forces Squadron, which is co-located on the same installation with the 610th SFS.
+The 610th SFS officially shut its doors on 1 October 2015, due to the federal budget for FY 2016.
+Most of the traditional reservists merged with the 301st Security Forces Squadron, which is located on the same installation.

 Mission

 To organize, train, and equip to meet worldwide contingency and Air Expeditionary Force requirements.
-And, to develop, manage, and execute ground combat skills and other readiness related training activities directed by HQ Air Force Reserve Command.
+Also, to develop, manage, and execute ground combat skills and other readiness related training activities directed by HQ Air Force Reserve Command.

 Training Courses

 There were nine training courses operated by the 610 SFS, including the Patriot Defender course located at Fort Wolters, Mineral Wells, Texas.